transentis/bptk_py/README.md

 The ``constant_1`` equation always returns 10,000. ``equation_1`` returns 10,000 if the given t is below or equal the model's start time or otherwise recurse by calling the memoize method for itself and ``t-self.dt`` and add 100 to that result.
-The memoize method either returns its cached value for t-dt or call the equation if the cache for t-dt is not built yet.
+The memoize method either returns its cached value for t-dt or calls the equation if the cache for t-dt is not built yet.

 For storing graphical functions, we make use of the dict ``self.points``.
-It stores lists of (x,y) values you may use in your equations for linear interpolation by calling the ``LERP`` function for arbitrary x values.
+It stores lists of ``(x,y)`` values you may use in your equations for linear interpolation by calling the ``LERP`` function for arbitrary x values.
 In this way, you avoid defining very complex functions in equations.
 The x values may even be the result of other equations.

 Example set of points:
 ```